Latest Insights/Back to Generator

 Explain where data is stored (on-device vs. cloud), encryption methods used, and how long data is retained.

-5. Children's Privacy (COPPA)
+5. Children's Privacy (COPPA and GDPR)

 • Obtain verifiable parental consent before collecting data